Algorithms for stochastic optimization with functional or expectation constraints: Introduction

 A different approach to solve stochastic optimization problems is called stochastic approximation (SA), which was initially proposed in a seminal paper by Robbins and Monro\cite{RobMon51-1} in 1951 for solving strongly convex SP problems.
 This algorithm mimics the gradient descent method by using the stochastic gradient $F'(x, \xi_i)$ rather than the original gradient $f'(x)$ for minimizing $f(x)$ in \eqref{1.1} over a simple convex set $X$ (see also \cite{BMP87,Erm83-1,Gaiv78-1,Pflug96-1,RusSys86-1,spall2005introduction}).
 An important improvement of this algorithm was developed by Polyak and Juditsky(\cite{pol90},\cite{pol92}) through using longer steps and then averaging the obtained iterates.
 Their method was shown to be more robust with respect to the choice of stepsize than classic SA method for solving strongly convex SP problems.
 More recently, Nemirovski et al. \cite{nemirovski2009robust} presented a modified SA method, namely, the mirror descent SA method, and demonstrated its superior numerical performance for solving a general class of nonsmooth convex SP problems.
 The SA algorithms have been intensively studied over the past few years (see, e.g., \cite{Lan10-3,GhaLan12-2a,GhaLan13-1,DSYA10,Xiao10-1,GhaLan13-2,Nedic12-1,SchRouBac13-1}).
 It should be noted, however, that none of these SA algorithms are applicable to expectation constrained problems, since each iteration of these algorithms requires the projection over the feasible set $\{x \in X| g(x) \le 0\}$, which is computationally prohibitive as $g$ is given in the form of expectation.

 In this paper, we intend to develop efficient solution methods for solving expectation constrained problems by properly addressing the aforementioned issues associated with existing SA methods.
 Our contribution mainly exists in the following several aspects.
-Firstly, inspired by Polayk's subgradient method for constrained optimization~\cite{polyak1967general,Nest04}, we present a new SA algorithm, namely the cooperative SA (CSA) method for solving the SP problem with expectation constraint in \eqref{1.1}.
-At the $k$-th iteration, CSA performs a projected subgradient step along either $F'(x_k, \zeta_k)$ or $G'(x_k, \xi_k)$ over the set $X$, depending on whether the stochastic condition $G(x_k, \xi_k) \le \eta_k$ is satisfied or not.
-We introduce an index set $\B:= \{1 \le k \le N: G(x_k, \xi_k) \le \eta_k\}$ in order to compute the output solution as a weighted average of the iterates in $\B$.
-By carefully bounding $|\B|$, we show that the number of iterations performed by the CSA algorithm to find an $\epsilon$-solution of \eqref{1.1}, i.e., a point $\bar x \in X$ s.t. $\bbe[f(\bar{x})-f^*]\leq \epsilon$ and $\bbe[g(\bar x)] \le \epsilon$, can be bounded by ${\cal O}(1/\epsilon^2)$.
+Firstly, inspired by Polayk's subgradient method for constrained optimization~\cite{polyak1967general}{ and Nesterov's note \cite{Nest04}}, we present a new SA algorithm, namely the cooperative SA (CSA) method for solving the SP problem with expectation constraint in \eqref{1.1} with constraint \eqref{1.1exp}.
+At the $k$-th iteration, CSA performs a projected subgradient step along either $F'(x_k, \xi_k)$ or $G'(x_k, \xi_k)$ over the set $X$, { depending on whether an unbiased estimator $\hat G_k$ of $g(x_k)$ satisfies $\hat G_k \le \eta_k$ or not.
+Observe that the aforementioned estimator $\hat G_k$ can be easily computed in many cases by using the structure of the problem, e.g., the linear dependence $\xi^Tx$ in \eqref{CVaR} (see Section 4.1 in \cite{lns11} and Section 2.1 for more details).
+We introduce an index set $\B:= \{1 \le k \le N: \hat G_k \le \eta_k\}$ in order to compute the output solution as a weighted average of the iterates in $\B$}.
+By carefully bounding $|\B|$, we show that the number of iterations performed by the CSA algorithm to find an $\epsilon$-solution of \eqref{1.1}, i.e., a point $\bar x \in X$ s.t. $f(\bar{x})-f^*\leq \epsilon$ and $g(\bar x) \le \epsilon$ with high probability, can be bounded by ${\cal O}(1/\epsilon^2)$.
 Moreover, when both $f$ and $g$ are strongly convex, by using a different set of algorithmic parameters we show that the complexity of the CSA method can be significantly improved to ${\cal O}(1/\epsilon)$.
-It it is worth mentioning that this result is new even for solving deterministic strongly convex problems with functional constraints.
+It it is worth mentioning that this result is new even for solving deterministic strongly convex problems with function constraints.
 We also established the large-deviation properties for the CSA method under certain light-tail assumptions.